 The Department’s Internal Affairs then opened a baseless criminal investigation on me for misappropriating funds from the Youth Programs.
 Next, the Department’s Internal Affairs (IAD) went shopping for a prosecutor at the DA’s office to accept charges against me for misappropriating funds.

 The evidence in the records revealed that IAD attempted to persuade prosecutors to pursue the charges.
-The prosecutors kept denying pursuing the case because of lack of evidence.
+The prosecutors kept denying pursuing the case because of lack of facts.

 The DA’s office cleared me of the criminal investigation due to: lack of evidence.
 However, in order to save face, after rumors were spread throughout the department, and in the community that I was terminated for misappropriating funds.

 The department terminated me on false untruthfulness charges, after I revoked my willingness to be bound by the terms in a “Last-Chance” Compromise Waiver Agreement, that required me to drop any and all discrimination complaints I may have with EEOC.
-I was also issued an erroneous dishonorable discharge.
+I was also issued an erroneous dishonorable discharge, which ended my 22 years career in law enforcement.

 After spending my entire savings to clear my name and fighting to obtained the IAD File, after I was told the file could not be located.
 I was able to obtain copies of the City of Houston Inter Office Correspondence, Investigative Summary/Synopsis, which confirmed that I was innocent of the allegations of misappropriating funds from the Youth Programs and other charges.